candlepin/candlepin.github.io/docs/candlepin/pre_entitlement_rules_check.md

     * if required consumer type is not specified, consumer type should be either system or hypervisor.
     * if the pool is restricted to username, ensure it matches the request
  * **do_pre_virt_only**:
-    * manifests cant consume virt pools if they are also pool_derived.
+    * manifests can't consume virt pools if they are also pool_derived.
-    * non guests and non manifests cant consume virt pools.
+    * non guests and non manifests can't consume virt pools.
  * **do_pre_physical_only**:
-    * guests ( unless they are distributors ) cant consume physical only pools
+    * guests ( unless they are distributors ) can't consume physical only pools
  * **do_pre_unmapped_guests_only**:
     * virtual guests cannot use unmapped guest pool if we know which host it belongs to.
     * virtual guests cannot use unmapped guest pool if they are new newly registered.
     * virtual guests cannot bind future unmapped guest pools
  * **do_pre_requires_host**:
-    * manifests cant consume required_host pools
+    * manifests can't consume required_host pools
     * if consumer does not have a virt.uuid fact, and the pool has a requires_host, do not allow bind.
     * the pool owner must match the host of the virtual guest ( identified by the requires_host pool attribute ).
  * **do_pre_requires_consumer**:
-    * manifests cant consume required_consumer pools
+    * manifests can't consume required_consumer pools
     * the pool owner must match the consumer uuid (identified by the requires_consumer pool attribute).
  * **do_pre_requires_consumer_type**:
     * if a consumer_type attribute is on the pool, ensure it matches that of the consumer requesting the bind